-- "underground part of a plant," late Old English rot, from Old Norse rot "root," from Proto-Germanic *wrot, *vrot (with characteristic loss of -w- before -r-), from PIE *wrd-.
-The Old English cognate was wyrt "root, herb, plant" (see wort); also cognate with Latin radix.
+- "underground part of a plant," late Old English rot, from a Scandinavian source akin to Old Norse rot "root," figuratively "cause, origin," from Proto-Germanic *wrot (cognates: Old English wyrt "root, herb, plant," Old High German wurz, German Wurz "a plant," Gothic waurts "a root," with characteristic Scandinavian loss of -w- before -r-), from PIE *wrad- (see radish (n.), and compare wort).
 The usual Old English words for "root" were wyrttruma and wyrtwala.

-- "dig with the snout," 1530s, from Middle English wroten "dig with the snout," from Old English wrotan, from Proto-Germanic *wrotanan (cf. Old Norse rota, Swedish rota "to dig out, root," Middle Low German wroten, Middle Dutch wroeten, Old High German ruozian "to plow up"), cognate with Latin rodere "to gnaw" (see rodent).
+- "dig with the snout," 1530s, from Middle English wroten "dig with the snout," from Old English wrotan "to root up," from Proto-Germanic *wrot- (cognates: Old Norse rota, Swedish rota "to dig out, root," Middle Low German wroten, Middle Dutch wroeten, Old High German ruozian "to plow up"), from PIE root *wrod- "to root, gnaw."

 Associated with the verb sense of root (n.).
 Extended sense of "poke about, pry" first recorded 1831.
 Phrase root hog or die "work or fail" first attested 1834, American English (in works of Davey Crockett, who noted it as an "old saying").
 Reduplicated form rootin' tootin' "noisy, rambunctious" is recorded from 1875.